ibm-cloud-docs/Registry/registry_at_events.md

 As of 28 March 2024, the {{site.data.keyword.at_full_notm}} service is deprecated and will no longer be supported as of 30 March 2025.
 Customers will need to migrate to {{site.data.keyword.logs_full_notm}} before 30 March 2025.
 During the migration period, customers can use {{site.data.keyword.at_full_notm}} along with {{site.data.keyword.logs_full_notm}}.
 Activity tracking events are the same for both services.
 For more information about migrating from {{site.data.keyword.at_full_notm}} to {{site.data.keyword.logs_full_notm}} and running the services in parallel, see [migration planning](/docs/cloud-logs?topic=cloud-logs-migration-intro).
 {: deprecated}

-{{site.data.keyword.registryshort}} sends activity tracking events to {{site.data.keyword.at_full_notm}} hosted event search in the regions that are indicated in the following tables.
+{{site.data.keyword.registryshort}} sends activity tracking events to the {{site.data.keyword.at_full_notm}} hosted event search in the regions that are indicated in the following tables.

 The [region](/docs/Registry?topic=Registry-registry_overview#registry_regions) in which a {{site.data.keyword.registryshort}} or a Vulnerability Advisor event is available corresponds to the region of the {{site.data.keyword.registryshort}} that generated the event, except for `ap-south`.
 Events for `ap-south` show in `Tokyo (jp-tok)`.